sio/potyarkin.com/content/posts/20220610-pip-install-pelican-theme.md

 I have been using this trick for some time already, but only recently I noticed that Pelican plugins have [officially transitioned][pelican-plugins-pip] to being pip-installable.
-They use a clever hack of adding extra packages to `pelican.plugins` namespace and I though it'd be cool to use the same approach with themes.
+They use a clever hack of adding extra packages to `pelican.plugins` namespace and I though it would be cool to use the same approach with themes.

 Turns out it's not easy to do with setuptools, but is [pretty